 Tips and Tricks

-This project is easy enough, but a few extra tips will help your cut-offs look amazing!
+This project is easy enough, but a few extra tips will help your cut-offs look amazing.

 - You'll notice a lot of cut-offs that taper up on the thighs and the seam tends to stick out.
 That's because they were cut at what appeared to be straight across when laid flat.
-To avoid that, measure from the floor as you mark all the way around each leg to create a straight hem.
+To avoid that, measure from the floor as you mark all the way around each leg to create a truly straight hem.

-- It's always best to cut the jeans a little longer at first.
+- It's always best to cut your jeans a little longer at first.
 You can always cut more off but you can't sew fabric back on and get the original look you were going for.

-- There is a variety of gold-colored threads meant to match the most common colors of stitching found on jeans.
+- There are a variety of gold-colored threads meant to match the most common colors of stitching found on jeans.
 If you're confident in your sewing, this can be a quick way to add a little embellishment and make your hem part of the style.